Attribute Mapping in Keycloak During OIDC Identity Brokering

 • Redirect URI: It should appear pre-populated and must match the Callback URL configured in Auth0

-• Discovery Endpoint: https://<your_Auth0_domain name>/.well-known/openid-configuration Click Show Metadata
+• Discovery Endpoint: https://<your_Auth0_domain_name>/.well-known/openid-configuration — Click Show Metadata

 • Enter Client ID and Client Secret (the values from Auth0)